Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/02_move_the_player/index.md

 ## Conclusion

 In this chapter, we have learned how to move the player using inputs.
-Using `Vector3` operations, we have implemented smooth movement with acceleration and deceleration, and we have restricted the player movement to the screen boundaries.
+Using `Vector3` operations, we have implemented smooth movement with acceleration and deceleration, and we have restricted the player's movement to the screen boundaries.

-In the next chapter, we will add the ability to orientate the player and display a target in the direction the player is aiming.
+In the next chapter, we will add the ability to orient the player and display a target in the direction the player is aiming.